ArtifexSoftware/MuPDF.NET/docs/irect.rst

    .. method:: ToRect(rect)

-      * New in version 1.19.3

       Compute the matrix which transforms this rectangle to a given one.
-See :meth:`Rect.torect`.
+See :meth:`MuPDFRect.torect`.

       :arg rect_like rect: the target rectangle.
 Must not be empty or infinite.
       :rtype: :ref:`Matrix`